firasesbai/firasesbai.github.io/_posts/2021-02-07-kafka-monitoring-part-2.markdown

 This is a follow-up article on the Kafka monitoring topic where we started by setting up the necessary infrastructure to monitor an Apache Kafka cluster running in a production environment.

-If you have missed the first part, you can find it [here].
+If you have missed the first part, you can find it [here](https://firasesbai.github.io/articles/2021/01/01/kafka-monitoring.html).

 The key metrics we are interested in can be grouped into the following categories: